The DTA is bound by Australian Privacy Principles (APPs). APP 5 says that we must tell you about collecting your personal information.

 How we collect and use your information

-If you fill in a feedback or contact form on any of our pages we may collect the email address you provide and any other identifying information you include, such as a name or phone number.
+If you fill in a feedback or contact form on any of our pages or on the Beta we may collect the email address you provide and any other identifying information you include, such as a name or phone number.

 Other than circumstances such as unlawful activity or serious threats to health and safety, we do not share personal information.